LionRoar/Head-First-Design-Patterns-PHP/README.md

 <h2 id="ch1">chapter 1: Strategy Pattern</h2>

+`aka Policy Pattern`

+> Defines a set of encapsulated algorithms that can be swapped to carry out a specific behavior.

+<h4>used when </h4>

+Strategy pattern is used when we have multiple algorithms for specific task and the client decides the actual implementation to be used at runtime.

+* **PaymentStrategy example is not from the book**

 * encapsulate what change and you will have flexible system.

 * separate the code that will be changed.